9 Things You Won’t Remember If You Had A Toxic Parent & What That Means

+9. Clear Memories From Your Childhood

 In addition to not having positive memories as a result of a toxic parent, you might have fewer memories overall because of them.
 Researchers in the UK recently found a link between depressive episodes in early adulthood and memory problems in later adulthood, as Medical News Today reported, so depression caused by a toxic parent could lead to memory loss.
 Likewise, a study published by the National Institutes of Health found memory deficits in those who suffered from childhood trauma, again demonstrating a toxic parent's impact on the literal brain.
 Post-Traumatic Stress Disorder is another condition known to hurt memory, and those who have PTSD because of a parent's behavior could suffer.

-"Memory loss is how the mind naturally defends itself from psychological damage caused by trauma," Fenkel explains.
+"Memory loss is how the mind naturally defends itself from psychological damage caused by trauma," Fenkel says.
 "It is an unconsciously activated coping mechanism to protect the psyche, but in most cases it eventually backfires, as the repressed memories and pain will manifest in some form, such as depression or other mental health challenges."
 So you probably won't be able to block out those painful memories forever.
 If you're concerned about your memory, Mayo Clinic suggests some lifestyle changes you can make to protect your brain, but you should see a neurologist if you're really concerned.